nxthat/nanocld/src/controllers/README.md

 # Controllers

-Controllers are set of functions to handle http request

-We will have function like
+Controllers are helpers function to manipulate basic controller plugins It's come with a specific norme for each type :

+- dns
-- get_by_id
+- proxy
-- patch_by_id
+- store
-...
-and others